 Every day, individuals in B.C.’s hospitality industry serve you.
-They are your baristas, concierges, hotel staff, cooks, winery and brewery workers, waiters, bartenders and hospitality supplier wine salespeople.
+They are your baristas, concierges, hotel staff, cooks, winery and brewery workers, waiters, bartenders and wine salespeople.
 While providing hospitality can be rewarding, many jobs in the industry are part-time and some can have minimal benefits.

-Prior to the pandemic, the BCHF hosted several fundraising events each year to continue its mission of supporting hospitality workers.
-The charity receives no funding from the government.
+They receive no funding from the government.
 Currently, the BCHF relies on donations and lotteries to continue its work.

 To support The British Columbia Hospitality Foundation and get a chance to win prizes, consider purchasing a ticket for their 50/50 raffle at www.bchospitality5050.ca.
 The raffle ends on Nov.
 15, 2021, at 11:59 p.m.